meangrape/fdb-wiki/Maintenance-mode.md

 disable maintenance.
 ```

 The user has to be careful to offline machines only on the particular zone that the maintenance mode is initiated for.
-Once the offline machines are brought online, the storage servers will catchup to restore the fault tolerance to the expected level.
-The user should wait for the fault tolerance to be restored before starting maintenance on another zone.
+Once the offline machines are brought online, the storage servers will begin to catch up.